Developing a Game Plan for Success in a Changing Not-for-Profit Landscape

 Jeremy L. Witmer, CPA, CVA, CFE, Consultant, RKL Business Consulting Group

 Not-for-Profit organizations are more susceptible to fraud than other companies for several reasons including the elevated number of cash and check transactions and difficulty in implementing segregation of duties with limited staff.
 So what can be done to mitigate the risk?
 Attendees of this session will be able to describe common not-for-profit fraud schemes, summarize the psychology of a fraudster and identify what internal controls are most effective to help prevent embezzlement and theft.
 (Qualifies for 1 Specialized Knowledge CPE credit).

 1:20 – 1:50 p.m. – Not-for-Profit Financial Reporting Standard Updates

-Adam Waszkiewicz, CPA, Supervisor, RKL Audit Services Group
+Adam Waszkiewicz, CPA, Manager, RKL Audit Services Group

 Changes are coming to not-for-profit accounting for revenue recognition requirements under ASU 2014-09, Revenue from Contracts with Customers (Topic 606) and ASU 2018-08, Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
 Attendees of this session will be able to compare and ultimately categorize grants and contracts as either exchange or non-exchange, determine when a contribution transaction is conditional or unconditional, and apply the guidance with recipients and resource providers.
 (Qualifies for 0.5 Audit and Accounting CPE credit).